JinShil/memory_mapped_io/README.md

 The design of this library originally influenced by a paper written by Ken Smith titled "[C++ Hardware Register Access Redux](http://yogiken.files.wordpress.com/2010/02/c-register-access.pdf)".
 It was then modified to take advantage of some unique features of the D programming language.

-Your critique and suggestions are welcome.
+Your critique, suggestions, pull requests, issue reports, and other participation is most welcome.

 Goals
 ---------